kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-persistent-volume-storage.md

 for storage.
 Here is a summary of the process:

-1. You, as cluster adminstrator, create a PersistentVolume backed by physical storage.
+1. You, as cluster administrator, create a PersistentVolume backed by physical storage.
 You do not associate the volume with any Pod.

 1. You, now taking the role of a developer / cluster user, create a